|

 where you will keep the value of each identifier in addition to its information.

-- Write eval visitors for declarations, unindexed assignments, and identifiers used everywhere else.
+- Write eval visitors for declarations, assignments, and identifiers used in expressions and conditions.

 - Write the eval visitor for while statements.